infosourav28/movieticketbookingapp/README.md

 ```c++
 #include "booking_manager.hpp"
 ```
 To compile & run the application refer below.
-There are **four ways** as following:
+There are **Five ways** as following:

 ### 1. Steps to Compile after integrating with other embedded/CLI application (WITHOUT USING MAKEFILE) in Linux/Unix: